exercism/common-lisp/exercises/concept/leslies-lists/.docs/instructions.md

 ## 5. Bigger lists out of smaller lists

 Leslie realized they accidentally made two shopping lists not one!
-Write a function called `list-append` which adds all the items from the second list provided to the end of the first list.
+Write a function called `list-append` which returns a list that contains the elements from the first list followed by the ones from the second list.

 ```lisp
 (list-append '(bread salt) '(butter milk)) ; => '(bread salt butter milk)